prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/email-api-client/deploying.md

 ## Scheduling

-Optionally configure the server to schedule execution of the application at schedule intervals.
+Optionally configure the server to schedule execution of the application at specified intervals.

 First provision the server to use the free "Scheduler" service: